 Some of the preparation work goes on for a whole year.

 Also, about four weeks before the main Corpus event, a very few experienced artists and some selected students from the art school of the Casa de Cultura start work in front of the town hall.
 There, the final action takes shape.
 Its result is the sandy religious symphony of perfection.
-A single, huge canvas sheet covers it to protect it, while three sides remain open.
+Nowadays more than one single, huge canvas sheet covers it to protect it, as two side-ones were added.

 La Orotava's artistic work of sand of 2007 entered the Guinness Book of records for its size of almost 860 square meters.